igorkry/tnt4j-streams/README.md

 ### Manually installed dependencies
 Some of required and optional dependencies may be not available in public Maven Repository (http://mvnrepository.com/).
-In this case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running `mvn install` command.
-See `lib/mvn-install.bat` how to do this.
+In this case we would recommend to download those dependencies manually into module `lib` directory and install into local maven repository by running `mvn install` command.
+See `tnt4j-streams/tnt4j-streams-core/lib/mvn-install.bat` how to do this.

 #### `Core` module
-This module is mandatory for using TNT4J-Streams.
-All optional modules depends to `core` module and can't be build and run without it.

 What to download manually:
 * TNT4J